sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 To change between MFA options, click on the arrow next to the label when prompted for MFA

 <img src="https://storage.googleapis.com/sourcegraph-assets/switch%20between.png" alt="Okta MFA options" width="300" height="350">

-## Using phishing-resistant MFA options on mobile devices

-Using your mobile devices to access [company data](../computer-setup.md#company-data) is limited to a few applications, such as Gmail, Calendar, Zoom, Slack, and Airbase.
-If you are accessing any of these apps from your phone, please log into the applications using phishing-resistant methods.

-Once you add a Yubikey to your Okta account in the steps noted above, you will be able to use that Yubikey on your computer or phone as a form of mfa.
-You will not need to create a new registration entry per device, it is tied directly to your Okta account.

-1. Log into Okta with username and password
-1. Select 'Security Key or Biometric Authenticator'
-1. Select 'Verify'
-1. Tap and hold your key towards the top of the device if NFC compatible, or insert your Yubikey and tap the gold part
-1. You will be logged in

-## Enroll in MFA on a new laptop or desktop with a phishing-resistant factor

-When you attempt to enroll in MFA on another device, you may only use a security key or Okta FastPass to verify your identity on the other laptop or desktop.
-If you use a security key, it must be the same one used when enrolling on your first device.

-After you authenticate with your security key or Okta FastPass, Okta presents the other authenticators you can enroll in using your new device.

-If you have yet to enroll in a roaming authenticator (non-phishing resistant method), you may not be able to complete enrollment on other devices, depending on the device type.

-## Enroll in additional non-phishing-resistant factors

-You can enroll in other authenticators on your mobile device by going to the dashboard > settings > security settings.
-You will be prompted to authenticate with your phishing-resistant authenticator before you can add the additional authenticators.

 ## I forgot my password/my login doesn't work.
 What do I do?